zazuko/kopflos/.changeset/early-falcons-ring.md

 "@kopflos-cms/vite": patch
 ---

-Relative `configPath` option will be resolved against `basePath` from kopflos config.
+Relative `configPath` option will be resolved against `basePath` from kopflos environment.